-- 1. Contractual outstanding amount is written off. - 2.
-Changes in loss allowance is due to change in portfolio composition and movement in loan outstanding as the year end.
+1. Contractual outstanding amount is written off.

+2. Changes in loss allowance is due to change in portfolio composition and movement in loan outstanding as the year end.

-Notes to the financial statements for year ended March 31, 2022 (Continued)
+Notes to the financial statements for year ended March 31.
+2022 (Continued) (Currency : Indian rupees in millions)